MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-shape-and-combine-data.md

    :::image type="content" source="media/desktop-shape-and-combine-data/merge-queries.png" alt-text="Screenshot of Power Query Editor's Merge Queries dropdown with the Merge Queries item highlighted.":::

-   You may be prompted to set the privacy levels, to ensure the data is combined without including or transferring data you don't want transferred.
+   You might be prompted to set the privacy levels, to ensure the data is combined without including or transferring data you don't want transferred.

    The **Merge** window appears.
 It prompts you to select which table you'd like merged into the selected table, and the matching columns to use for the merge.